 ARROW REST SAFETY

-If finger shooting, make sure your bow is designed for finger shooting, and is set up with an arrow rest specifically designed for finger shooting.
+If finger shooting, make sure your bow is designed for finger shooting, and is set up with an arrow rest compatible with finger shooting.

-Seek advice from an archery coach, your local club, experienced archers, or reputable online sources about correct bow grip, draw length and draw weight.
-Poor shooting technique (form) in extreme cases can lead to bow torque, string derailment and arrow failure.
+Seek advice from an archery coach, archery club, experienced archers, or reputable online source about correct shooting technique (form) and bow set-up.
+Poor shooting form in extreme cases can lead to bow torque, string derailment and possible arrow failure.

 BOW MAINTENANCE AND TUNING

-A bow that is not maintained or correctly tuned can exert abnormal forces on a carbon arrow.
-Poor cam timing, string or d-loop condition, or incorrect draw weight and draw length, can contribute to bow or arrow failure.
+A bow that is not maintained or correctly tuned can exert abnormal forces on any carbon arrow.
+Poor cam timing, poor string or d-loop condition, incorrect draw weight and draw length may contribute to bow and arrow failure.